angelinopersia/papofic/src/models/README.md

 {
 // "title" appears on the front end.
 // "id" is for the code's process.
-// See the Lower level section for "items".
+// See the "Fields" section for "items".
 	title: "Content",
 	id: "content",
 	items: [